Automattic/wordpress-rs/README.md

 # wordpress-rs

+> This project is under heavy development and shouldn't be considered production-ready yet.
+We're happy to hear any feedback you might have, but we're not yet ready to accept significant code contributions from others.
+We look forward to engaging with the community on this project in late 2024.

 A cross-platform implementation of the [WordPress REST API](https://developer.wordpress.org/rest-api/) written in Rust, with bindings for Kotlin, Swift, and more.

 ## Prerequisites